Nurmes: Economy

 Key industries of Nurmes are wood industry, food industry and metal and mechanical engineering.

 Wood industry is the most significant industrial sector of our region in terms of turnover and employees.
 The products manufactured here include sawn and planed wood, glued beams, impregnated wooden poles, and high-quality special cardboards.

 Nurmes has strong expertise in bakery, fish and meat processing sectors.
 The most sold signature products have been bread in various forms, and gluten-free bakery products.

 Metal and mechanical engineering companies operate as subcontractors or manufacture products under their own trademarks.
 They develop innovative products & processes and search actively for new subcontracting opportunities.

 Nurmes has Green Industry Area (Nurmes GIA) which is a novel business district that offers spacious plots, modern infrastructure, and good logistic services.
 Nurmes GIA is an excellent platform e.g. for manufacturing and logistics of bio-based chemical products.
 The areal zoning and environmental impact assessment have been designed to benefit the start-up of forest-based industries and circular economy.

 Culture

 Nurmes was declared Finland's Christmas Song City in 2005 and the European Christmas Song City in 2009.
 A lot of musical activities, such as concerts and events, are organized during Christmas in Nurmes.

 During the summertime there are cultural events, such as Nurmes Summer Music, which takes place in the beginning of July.

-Finnish composer P. J. Hannikainen was from Nurmes, so a theatre, a street and a playschool are named after him.
+Finnish composer P. J. Hannikainen was from Nurmes.
+A local theatre, street and playschool are named after him.
 He has own monument in Nurmes city centre.

-Nurmes-talo is the Nurmes Cultural Center, where library, cinema, art gallery and a museum take place.
-Nurmes-talo has been under renovation since June 2019 and will reopen on August 9th, 2021.
-There is another museum in Nurmes called Ikola museum.
+Nurmes-talo is the Nurmes Cultural Center, and features a library, cinema, art gallery and a museum.
+Nurmes-talo underwent a renovation in June 2019 and reopened on August 9, 2021.
+The Ikola Museum, open during summer months, is an outdoor museum showcasing local agricultural heritage.

 Nurmes is the home town of the main protagonist of the acclaimed 2002 Aki Kaurismäki film Mies vailla menneisyyttä (The Man Without a Past).